Relay (2024)

 28 Weeks Later (2007)

 28 weeks later movie poster28 Weeks Later, the sequel to the box office success and critically acclaimed 28 Days Later (2002), directed by Juan Carlos Fresnadillo (Intruders), seemed like it was destined for failure before it even began.
 With the relative newcomer replacing the seasoned Danny Boyle in the director’s chair and without the help of screenwriter Alex Garland, 28 Weeks Later could have easily been looked at as a cash grab, looking to earn a quick buck off of name association alone, while coming at the expense of a lesser story or one that was poorly executed.
 However, that was far from the case.
-While not as crisp or innovative as the original, 28 Weeks Later quickly established itself within the franchise, while also becoming a standalone film in its own right.
+While not as crisp or innovative as the original, 28 Weeks Later quickly established itself within the franchise and became a standalone film in its own right.
 Continue reading 28 Weeks Later (2007)

 Movies I Watch That Inspire Me to Critique!